Learning in Stackelberg Games with Non-myopic Agents: Introduction

-Beyond SSGs (Section~\ref{sec:security-games}), we demonstrate the use of this reduction in three more Stackelberg games: pricing with an unknown demand curve (Section~\ref{sec:demand}), strategic classification (Section~\ref{sec:classification}), and finite Stackelberg games generally (Section~\ref{sec:finite-stackelberg}).
+\paragraph{Beyond SSGs.} In Section~\ref{sec:beyond-ssgs}, we apply our framework to three more Stackelberg games: pricing with an unknown demand curve, general finite Stackelberg games, and strategic classification.
 In each application area, we require a robust bandit optimization algorithm; however, the context and type of noise to which we must be robust is application-dependent.
-We identify two general types of noise: 1) \emph{pointwise} errors, which refer to settings where $u(x, \brr_\eps(x))$ is close $u(x, \brr(x))$ for all $x$ and 2) \emph{bounded-region} errors, where $\brr_\eps(x) = \brr(x)$ except in bounded and structured regions with no guarantees for $u(x,\brr_\eps(x))$.
-The relevant robust learning domains are convex optimization with a separation oracle (SSGs), stochastic multi-armed bandits (demand learning), bandit convex optimization (strategic classification), and convex optimization with a membership oracle (finite Stackelberg games).
+Writing $u:\cX \times \cY \to \R$ for the principal's payoff function, we identify two general types of noise: 1) \emph{pointwise} errors, which refer to settings where $u(x, \brr_\eps(x))$ is close $u(x, \brr(x))$ for all $x$ and 2) bounded-region errors, where $\brr_\eps(x) = \brr(x)$ except in bounded and structured regions with no guarantees for $u(x,\brr_\eps(x))$.
+The relevant robust learning domains are convex optimization with a separation oracle (SSGs), stochastic multi-armed bandits (demand learning), convex optimization with a membership oracle (finite Stackelberg games), and bandit convex optimization (strategic classification).

-\paragraph{Design of minimally reactive learning algorithms.} The aforementioned multi-copy approach is a simple, non-reactive mechanism that conforms to the \emph{feedback-delay information screen} and leads to regret bounds with multiplicative dependence on $T_\gamma$.
-To design more efficient algorithms for learning with delays, we investigate this information screen in more detail.
-In particular, we show that the design of batched bandit algorithms is equivalent to algorithm design for the feedback-delay screen.
-The batched paradigm facilitates the design of policies that utilize non-reactive action schedules to extract more information per round, leading to a better exploration-exploitation trade-off.
-This lets us improve the multiplicative dependence on $T_\gamma$ to additive in several settings. \Cref{tab:my_label} presents these regret guarantees alongside their corresponding error types and robust algorithms.

-Although our main algorithms assume that the principal knows the agent discount factor $\gamma$ and selects the delay $D$ accordingly, we also extend our results to unknown $\gamma$ for the SSG and demand learning settings.
-The relevant property shared by our algorithms for these settings is that they maintain a running uncertainty set of environments consistent with observed feedback.
-Adapting an approach originally developed for adversarial corruptions \cite{LykourisMirrokniPaesLeme18}, we run multiple copies of our algorithms with geometrically increasing guesses for the appropriate delay $D$, where information is shared between versions by intersecting their corresponding uncertainty sets.
-The resulting guarantees depend multiplicatively on $T_\gamma$ but do not require knowledge of this parameter.
+\Cref{tab:my_label} presents our obtained regret guarantees alongside their corresponding error types and robust algorithms.
+For SSGs and demand learning, careful minimally reactive policies achieve regret scaling additively with the effective time horizon $T_\gamma$, while the others exhibit multiplicative scaling.
+For demand learning, this is achieved using techniques from bandits with delays \citep{lancewicki2021stochastic}.
+Employing the same multi-threaded approach used for SSGs, we obtain $\gamma$-agnostic guarantees for all settings except strategic classification, at the cost of a $\log T$ multiplicative overhead.